FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

     <IMG ALT="Cable order" SRC="./media/control-unit/wire_rev.png" WIDTH="200" />

-#### 12-pin wiring
+### 12-pin wiring

-- **Wire the pumps.** Attach one of the 6-pin ends of the stepper motor cables to each of the peristaltic pumps.
+- **Wire the pumps.** Attach each of the connector ends of the stepper motor cables to one of the peristaltic pumps.
-- **Wire the connector.** Insert the stripped wire end of the stepper motor cables into the back 12-pin connector socket, from left to right insert and then screw down the wires for the X and then Y and then Z cables in the correct order and and tighten the screws.
+- **Wire the 12-pin connector.** Insert the stripped wire ends of the stepper motor cables into the back 12-pin connector socket.
+From left to right insert and then screw down the wires for the X and then Y and then Z cables.
   - Wire order.
 Each of the X, Y, and Z cables has 4 wires.
 From the left connect the wires in this order:
     - black
     - green